zaxor0/zwerchhau/README.md

 - Intelligence for a research check

 ## Abilities
 Like traditional D&D, players should roll their ability scores.
 It is recommended to “roll down the line” where each rolls is not arranged according to preference.

+For each of the 4 abilities, *roll 2d6* and keep the best number.
-Strength
+- Strength
-Dexterity
+- Dexterity
-Will
+- Will
+- Intelligence

+### Endurance
+Endurace is total sum of Strength, Dexterity, and Will.
+Used in combat, it represents your total ability to perserve and survive.
+The majority of damage in combat is against your endurance, not your flesh and blood.

+If your endurance reaches 0, you collapse and are not reliably able to defend yourself against a coup de gras.

+### Intelligence
+This represents your ability to learn and both informal and formal education.
+Half this number and round up, this represents additional skills you receive advantage on.
+You may also choose to use one of these points on additional languages, instead of skills.

 ## Background or Race
 The Dungeon Master has the last say in allowed races, heritage, backgrounds.
 It is advisable to have limits on player physical size and capacity for flight and speed.
 In the unlikely event of a game breaking mechanic a DM reservers the right to reduce the power of a unique ability created by a player.
 Within the limits defined by their DM, players may freely choose any fantasy race that they deem that best suits their intended identity.
 Some backgrounds could be unbalanced*, the following table is just a suggestion.